 Calories are the energy that comes from the food you eat each day.
 You need to eat enough calories to maintain your weight and level of energy.
 Calories in your food come from carbohydrates (sugars and starches), protein and fat.

 Do I need more calories now that I have kidney disease?

 You may need to increase your calories each day for the following reasons:

-- A diet for chronic kidney disease (CKD) limits foods from some food groups.
-You may eat fewer calories because you have to omit these foods.
+- A diet for CKD limits foods from some food groups.
+You may eat fewer calories because you must omit these foods.

 - Some days you may not feel like eating your usual meals.
 This can gradually lead to weight loss.

 - You may be underweight or have lost weight recently because of your kidney disease.

 - Your body needs more calories if you are on dialysis.

 What can I do to gain weight and increase calories?

 It is important to eat the amount of food that your dietitian has recommended.
 If you are still losing weight, ask your dietitian how to increase your food choices and come up with a meal plan to help you gain weight and increase calories.